 - Microsoft Office Accessibility Checker

-The new Extension website platform (Wagtail) also includes built-in accessibility guardrails designed to help prevent common errors and make it easier to create accessible content from the start.
+Extension's new website platform (Wagtail) includes built-in accessibility guardrails designed to help prevent common errors and make it easier to create accessible content from the start.
 For example:

-- Alt text is required for uploaded images
+- Alt text is required when uploading images

 - Headings must follow appropriate structure